taskrabbit/waistband/README.md

 results.total_hits # => 28481
 ```

-For paginating the results, you can use the `#paginated_results` method, which requires the [Kaminari](https://github.com/amatsuda/kaminari), gem.
+For paginating the results, you can use the `#paginated_results` method, which will provide an array object compatible with the kaminari gem.
 If you use another gem, you can just override the method, etc.

 For more information and extra methods, take a peek into the class docs.